allegro/blog/_posts/2024-04-22-cost-optimization-data-pipeline-gcp.md

 At the beginning of cost-optimization I drafted a couple of hypothesis:

-- Physical resources are under-utilized.
+- Physical resources are underutilized.
-- Physical resources are not the most efficient in terms of price per performance, we could find something cheaper and faster.
+- Physical resources has not the best price-to-performance ratio.
 - Configuration of the Dataflow job is not optimal and could be optimized.

 My goal was to check those hypotheses.
 I gave myself at most a few days to work on that.